MUTANT: A Recipe for Multilingual Tokenizer Design: Experiments and Results

-We also evaluated the downstream model performance by pretraining LLaMA-3.2 1B models using two tokenizers: i) IndicSuperTokenizer, our proposed tokenizer optimized for morphologically meaningful segmentation in Indic and multilingual settings, and (ii) LLaMA-4 tokenizer, chosen for comparable vocabulary size and widespread use.
+We also evaluate the downstream model performance (see Table \ref{tab:benchmarks}) by pretraining LLaMA-3.2 1B models using two tokenizers: i) MUTANT-Indic, our proposed tokenizer optimized for morphologically meaningful segmentation in Indic and multilingual settings, and (ii) LLaMA-4 tokenizer, chosen for comparable vocabulary size and widespread use.
 Both models were trained on the same dataset in iso-compute setting to ensure a fair comparison.
 More details in the Appendix \ref{app:imp}.
 We find that our tokenizer shows competitive performance across the English and Indic benchmarks.
+We additionally report Bits-per-Character in Appendix~\ref{app:bpb_eval}, which remains meaningful even near random accuracy.
+We also trained a model using the Stage-1 tokenizer, which also attains strong downstream performance.
+Table \ref{tab:benchmarks-s1} in Appendix shows that the Stage-1 tokenizer itself constitutes a strong and competitive baseline.

 The pretraining corpus (Table~\ref{tab:data_distribution} in Appendix) balances coverage and domain diversity.
-It combines web-scale sources (Nemotron CC) for general context with structured data including MegaMath, StackV2, synthetic generations, and books.
-Indic-language content constitutes roughly $20\%$ of the corpus, drawn from Indic CC, Wikipedia, and Sangraha Verified, providing sufficient signal to evaluate cross-lingual and morphologically rich representation quality.
+It combines web-scale sources (Nemotron CC) for general context with structured data including MegaMath \citep{zhou2025megamath}, StackV2 \citep{lozhkov2024starcoder}, synthetic generations, and books.
+Indic-language content constitutes roughly $20\%$ of the corpus, drawn from Indic CC, Wikipedia, and Sangraha Verified \citep{khan2024indicllmsuite}, providing sufficient signal to evaluate cross-lingual and morphologically rich representation quality.